 Nature & Wildlife Art

 Madison Woods’ original watercolor art is painted using pigments she foraged and processed by hand.
+The sources she uses produces a permanent, light-stable paint.
 Her archival prints are created with an eye for exact color replication.
-So the hues you see in these images are literally the colors of the Ozarks.
+If an original isn’t going to fit your budget, a print could.
+And the hues you see in these images (prints and original works) are literally the colors of the Ozarks.

 (FREE shipping to US addresses)